The-RG-Archive/rockstargames.com-gta/README.md

 ## Notes
 The gta_full.ra is a recreation because the real file is lost media.
 We know that this file contained the full 60 Minute soundtrack so we found a copy of the soundtrack and renamed it.

+All rights to these pages belong to Rockstar Games and Take-Two Interactive.